 Verifiab OGP Value Relevance (as written) Potential Impact Completion Did It Open Government?
 Commitment Overview Not specific enough to be verifiable Specific enough to be verifiable Access to Information Civic Participation Public Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not Started Limited Substantial Completed Worsened Did Not Change Marginal Major Outstanding 7.
-Access to integrated social services 1 1 1 1 1 ed at the end Assessed at the phan cycle.
-Assessed at the action plan cy of
+Access to integrated social services 1 1 1 1 1 the e at the of